-Reliability Total water consumption, as defined by Global Reporting Initiative ("GRI") Disclosure 303-5 Total energy consumption, as defined by GRI Disclosure 302-1 Gross direct (Scope 1) GHG emissions, as defined by GRI Disclosure 305-1 Gross location-based energy indirect (Scope 2) GHG emissions, as defined by GRI Disclosure 305-2 Internally developed criteria aligned with SBTi Internally developed criteria aligned with SBTi Timeliness
+Reliability FCR established processes to collect and report on sustainability indicators.
+The process involved assigning separate data owners and reviewers to each sustainability indicator.
+The SVP, General Counsel, Chief Financial Officer and Governance & Sustainability Committee of the Board read the entire report before issuance.
+Furthermore, FCR sought the services of Ernst & Young LLP to provide "limited assurance" on the following GRI and internally developed indicators.
+For 2023 data: Total water consumption, as defined by Global Reporting Initiative ("GRI") Disclosure 303-5 Total energy consumption, as defined by GRI Disclosure 302-1 Gross direct (Scope 1) GHG emissions, as defined by GRI Disclosure 305-1 Gross location-based energy indirect (Scope 2) GHG emissions, as defined by GRI Disclosure 305-2 Change in energy consumption from 2019, internally developed criteria aligned with SBTi Change in total Scope 1 and Scope 2 GHG emissions from 2019, internally developed criteria aligned with SBTi Total waste diverted from disposal, as defined by GRI 306-4 Timeliness FCR's 2023 Impact Report was issued within six months of the end of the reporting period.